Phayap Army: History

 Subsequently, the Imperial Japanese Army requested the Thai government to send troops into operation in Shan State (Kengtung) was the invasion of troops into the northernmost area of the former Siamese Shan States, because the Imperial Japanese Army wanted Royal Thai Army to be a right-wing defense against the enemy in the rear for the Imperial Japanese Army in Burma.
 In early 1942, Chinese forces led by Generalissimo Chiang Kai-shek invaded the former Siamese Shan States, when the Imperial Japanese Army had to invade Burma's territory to the Indian border The Imperial Japanese Army's rear line would become a weak point for British and Chinese troops to attack the Imperial Japanese Army's rear line.

 The deployment of the Phayap Army troops to Kengtung faced the same problems as in the Franco-Thai War.
-Although most of the veterans were experienced at jungle and mountain warfare, but they faced the same problem as in the Franco-Thai War, namely the unpreparedness of combat support and new soldiers with no real combat experience. which in the Greater East Asia War had more problems because the troops had to move long distances into foreign lands with mountainous terrain, tropical dry forest terrain, and inclement weather.
-As a result, some soldiers in the army fell ill from lack of clothing and medicines.
+Although most of the veterans were experienced at jungle and mountain warfare, they faced the same problem as in the Franco-Thai War, namely, the unpreparedness of combat support and new soldiers with no real combat experience.
+Additionally, the nature of the war led to more problems because the troops had to move long distances into foreign lands with mountainous terrain, tropical dry forest terrain, and inclement weather.
+As a result, some soldiers in the army fell ill from a lack of clothing and medicine.

-On 5 June 1942, Major General Phin Choonhavan Commander of the 3rd Infantry Division moved to capture the city of Kengtung, but after a while more than 30 percent of the division's soldiers became ill with malaria and dysentery.
-Until having to send a telegram for help to the Phayap Army Headquarters to deliver medicines and medical supplies to the soldiers in Kengtung, but with difficult and delayed transportation causing the soldiers to fall ill, up to 50 percent of the whole division.
-During the 3rd Infantry Division's military occupation of Kengtung, soldiers will have to face disease, also had to face the problem of a shortage of supplies and clothing which in the first phase of the movement of troops of the 3rd Infantry Division from Nakhon Ratchasima Province to Lampang Province each soldier was given only one outfit, because during the Franco-Thai War, the costumes were exhausted.
+On 5 June 1942, Major General Phin Choonhavan, Commander of the 3rd Infantry Division, moved to capture the city of Kengtung, but after a while, more than 30 percent of the division's soldiers became ill with malaria and dysentery.
+Until having to send a telegram for help to the Phayap Army Headquarters to deliver medicines and medical supplies to the soldiers in Kengtung, but with difficult and delayed transportation, causing the soldiers to fall ill, up to 50 percent of the whole division.
+During the 3rd Infantry Division's military occupation of Kengtung, soldiers had to face disease and also the problem of a shortage of supplies and clothing.
+In the first phase of the movement of troops of the 3rd Infantry Division from Nakhon Ratchasima Province to Lampang Province, each soldier was given only one outfit, because during the Franco-Thai War, the supply of uniforms was exhausted.